-As soon as practicable, following the first day of every calendar year, or such other time as may be designated by resolution of the city council, the members of the each advisory board, committee or commission shall appoint a member to serve as chair and/or as vice-chair(s) of such board, committee or commission.
-Unless otherwise provided by ordinance or resolution, or in the rules of proceeding promulgated by the applicable advisory board, committee or commission, each advisory board, committee or commission shall hold regular meetings at least once each month, and may hold special meetings as such advisory board, committee or commission may require.
-All proceedings shall be open to the public, except for such closed sessions as may be authorized by law, and shall be conducted in accordance with open meeting laws of the Brown Act.
+As soon as practicable, following the first day of every calendar year, or such other time as may be designated by resolution of the city council, the members of the each appointive board, committee or commission shall appoint a member to serve as chair and/or as vice-chair(s) of such board, committee or commission.
+Unless otherwise provided by ordinance or resolution, or in the rules of proceeding promulgated by the applicable board, committee or commission, each appointive board, committee or commission shall hold regular meetings at least once each month, and may hold special meetings as such board, committee or commission may require.
+All proceedings shall be open to the public and conducted in a similar fashion to that provided in Section 312 of this Charter, except for such closed sessions as may be authorized by law, and shall be conducted in accordance with open meeting laws of the Brown Act.

-Except as may be otherwise provided in this Charter, the city manager shall designate a secretary for the recording of minutes for each of such advisory boards, committees and commissions, who shall keep a record of its proceedings and transactions and shall provide appropriate staff support for such board or commission.
-Each advisory board, committee or commission may by resolution adopt such other rules and regulations which shall be consistent with this Charter and the rules and policies of the city council.
+Except as may be otherwise provided in this Charter, the city manager shall designate a secretary for the recording of minutes for each of such boards, committees and commissions, who shall keep a record of its proceedings and transactions and shall provide appropriate staff support for such board or commission.
+Each appointive board, committee or commission may by resolution adopt such other rules and regulations which shall be consistent with this Charter and the rules and policies of the city council.